Matarbari Port: Harbour and navigation channel

+Terminals

+The first phase of the port includes two terminals—a general cargo multipurpose terminal and a container terminal—with a quay (wharf) and an inner-bay for tug boats.
+The height of the deck of quay is 9 m above the water surface, and the total length is 760 meters.

-The container terminal will be built on 18 hectares, and have an annual capacity of 600,000 to 1.1 million TEU.
+In the first phase of construction, the container terminal will be built on 20 hectares and will have a 460-meter long berth or part of quay.
+It will be able to accommodate 8,000 TEU vessels and will have an annual capacity of 6,00,000 to 1.1 million TEU.
 Later, the container terminal will be expanded, up to 70 hectares, with a 1850 m berth, and have a 2.8 million TEU capacity.

-JICA said the multi-purpose terminal will be built on 17 hectares, have a 300 m berth, and be able to accommodate vessels with up to 70,000 dwt.
-Its annual capacity will be 2.25 million tonnes.
+The multi-purpose terminal will be built on 12 hectares, have a 300 m berth, and be able to accommodate vessels with up to 70,000 dwt.
+The terminal will have an annual cargo handling capacity of 0.6 million tonnes of grain and 1,200 tonnes of steel products.